by: RJ Fisher last Update: January 2024

 I bet that visiting a circus wasn’t the first thing on your mind when you set off for Cambodia.
 Still, you might want to reconsider for “Phare Cambodian Circus“.
 I mean, you can’t go to Pub Street every night and the circus is actually very impressive and entertaining.
 Don’t worry, Pub Street will still be there after the show.

 Phare is a modern circus with lot’s of acrobatics, theater, music, dance and aerial arts.
 The project provides an opportunity for disadvantaged Cambodian youngsters to express themselves and tell their story through performance art.
 They are not professionals, but their talent and energy is clearly visible and enjoyable.

 If you’re into bird watching, this excursion is for you.
 If you’re not into bird watching, this is also for you.
 Experts say that the Prek Toal biosphere is the single most important breeding ground in South East Asia for globally threatened large water birds.

 I’m actually not into bird watching, but spotting these rare animals in their natural habitat was a magical experience.
 It gave me an adrenaline rush while calming me down at the same time.
 Make any sense?
 Anyway, it’s home to, among others, the black-headed Ibis, painted Stork, milky Stork, spot-billed Pelican, grey-headed fish eagle and many more bird species.

 Prek Toal also hosts a floating village in the Tonle Sap lake and it’s the only one where the local community isn’t exploited by large tour companies and greedy government officials.
 Community based eco tourism is the deal here and that makes it the perfect excursion to experience Cambodian culture and nature with a clean conscience.

-Tours to Prek Toal are not cheap, but do include a full package. $165 will get you aircon taxi transport, full boat trip fees, meal and drinks, as well as all entrance fees.
-Also included are the multiple English guided tours of the floating village, crocodile/fish farm, Tonle Sap lake and the bird sanctuary in the biosphere reserve.
+Tours to Prek Toal are not cheap, but do include a full package. $165 will get you air conditioned taxi transport, full boat trip fees, meal and drinks, as well as all entrance fees.
+Also included are multiple English guided tours of the floating village, a crocodile/fish farm, Tonle Sap lake and the bird sanctuary in the biosphere reserve.
 Book your full Prek Toal experience here.